 - Allow the octopus to steep until the liquid has cooled or even better, place in the fridge overnight.

-- Place the octopus on the grill and sear for about 2-3 minutes on both sides.
+- Grill the octopus to your barbecue on a high heat for about 2-3 minutes on both sides.

 - Place the grilled octopus to a plate and squeeze fresh lemon juice, and drizzle with extra-virgin olive oil.